stri-con/dc-single/index.md

 ### 2.4 DT Tables

 The last option I want to cover for building tables is implemented using the `datatable` function from the [DT](https://rstudio.github.io/DT/) package, an interface to the JavaScript library *[DataTables](https://datatables.net/)*.
-To demonstrate the functionality, I will use a larger dataset called `USJudgeRatings` from the `datasets` package. `USJudgeRatings` has 43 rows and 12 columns.
+To demonstrate the functionality, I will use a larger data set called `USJudgeRatings` from the `datasets` package. `USJudgeRatings` has 43 rows and 12 columns.
 This table is too big---horizontally and vertically---to fit on a standard page.

 The syntax for the `DT::datatable` is more complicated than the other methods but that comes with  more extensive functionality.